Top 10 shared ownership properties in London

 Resales in London

 Living amongst the grandeur of Zone 1 isn’t off limits either, with a new development on City Road, amongst the tech upstarts and creative collectives in this part of town.
-Head south, to the charm-filled streets of Wandsworth, where flats come with balconies, and over in leafy Greenwich, white-washed homes in immaculate condition open to views of the Royal Arsenal.
+Head south, to the charm-filled streets of Wandsworth, where flats come with balconies, and over in leafy Greenwich, white-washed homes in immaculate condition.
 With such regeneration sweeping across the capital, the option of Shared Ownership Resale properties is something home-owner hopefuls should also consider.

 The principle is simple: it’s the same government-backed scheme with the ‘part rent part buy’ element, but you’re buying a property from an owner who originally bought the home through shared ownership.